Ajvar

 Health Benefits

-- High in antioxidants from roasted peppers and eggplant, supporting cellular health and reducing inflammation
+- High in antioxidants (especially lycopene and capsanthin) from roasted red peppers, supporting cardiovascular health

-- Rich in vitamin C for immune system support and collagen synthesis
+- Rich in vitamin C for immune support and collagen synthesis

 - Low glycemic index makes it suitable for blood sugar management